 - a.
 The investigator will provide a proposed statement of findings, copies of relevant documents and any physical evidence considered to the Dean of Students within thirty (30) working days of receipt of the respondent's statement, unless unusual circumstances require more time. - b.
-Dean of Students and the investigator shall meet within fifteen (15) working days to discuss the findings, and review the record.
+Dean of Students and the investigator shall meet within fifteen (15) working days to discuss the findings, and review the record. - c.
+Within fifteen (15) working days from the meeting described in subsection b. above, the Dean of Students shall take one of the following actions:

-- c.
-Within fifteen (15) working days from the meeting described in subsection b. above, the Dean of Students shall take one of the following actions: 1) request further investigation into the complaint; 2) dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or 3) proceed with an administrative disposition. - d.
-If the Dean of Students determines that this policy was violated, the dean, following consultation with the investigator or other knowledgeable person(s) as appropriate, shall determine whether to initiate a disciplinary action appropriate for the severity of the conduct pursuant to the Institutional Rules on Student Services and Activities (Chapter 11, Appendix C (p.
-131) of the General Information Catalog).
-Disciplinary actions can include, but are not limited to, documented warning, the imposition of conditions, probation, suspension, and dismissal. - e.
+1) request further investigation into the complaint; 2) dismiss the complaint if the results of the completed investigation are inconclusive or there is insufficient reasonable, credible evidence to support the allegation(s); or 3) proceed with an administrative disposition. - d.
+If the Dean of Students determines that this policy was violated, the dean, following consultation with the investigator or other knowledgeable person(s) as appropriate, shall determine whether to initiate a disciplinary action appropriate for the severity of the conduct pursuant to the e.
 As required by federal law, any disclosure of the findings and decision of the Office of the Dean of Students will be governed by the provisions of the Family Educational Rights and Privacy Act.